CPMpy/cpmpy/docs/modeling.md

 Some solvers implement more constraints then available in CPMpy.
 But CPMpy offers direct access to the underlying solver, so there are two ways to post such solver-specific constraints.

 ### DirectConstraint
-The `DirectConstraint` will directly call a function of the underlying solver when added to a CPMpy solver.
+The `DirectConstraint` will directly call a function of the underlying solver, when the constraint is added to a CPMpy solver.

-You provide it with the name of the function you want to call, as well as the arguments:
+You provide the DirectConstraint with the name of the function you want to call, as well as the arguments:

 ```python
 import cpmpy as cp